 Case competitions provide students with real-world business experience, a chance to practice their presentation skills, and opportunities to network with students and professionals around the world.
 The Undergraduate Division sends Wharton juniors and seniors to external case competitions around the world.
-In 2018-2019, the Undergraduate Division will be sending teams of four Wharton students to the following competitions:
+In spring 2020, the Undergraduate Division will send teams of Wharton students to the following competitions:

 - BI International Case Competition, February 8-15 (Oslo, Norway)

 - USC Marshall International Case Competition, February 18-22 (Los Angeles, California)

 - CBS Case Competition, February 22-29 (Copenhagen, Denmark)

 - JMU Case Competition, February 23 – March 1 (Montreal, Canada)

 - UNI Case Competition, March 22-27 (Pamplona, Spain)

 An information session was held on September 12.
 At least one member of your team was required to attend the information session to be considered for the competitions.
 The completed application must be submitted to Prof. Keith Niedermeier by 5pm on October 7, 2019.